KhronosGroup/SYCL_Reference/source/iface/address-space.rst

   Using ``sycl::global_ptr``, ``sycl::local_ptr``, ``sycl::constant_ptr`` or
   ``sycl::private_ptr`` without specifying the decoration is deprecated.
-  The default argument is provided for compatibility with 1.2.1.
+  The default argument is provided for compatibility with SYCL 1.2.1.

 ``sycl::global_ptr``